Andrew J. Thomas: Biography

-Andrew Jackson Thomas was born on Lower Broadway in Manhattan, New York, in 1875.
+Andrew Jackson Thomas was born on Lower Broadway in Manhattan, New York City, in 1875.
 Thomas was the son of a dealer in oil paintings and diamonds.
 His mother died when he was twelve.
 He was an orphan by the age of 13.
 Thomas spent some time working in the Yukon gold fields, and worked as a rent collector in the Columbus Avenue tenements in New York.
 He obtained a job as a timekeeper for a building contractor, where he became interested in construction plans.
 He was able to use his self-taught knowledge to launch a career as an architect.

 Thomas became identified with the idea of including gardens in apartment complexes as early as the 1910s.
 During World War I (1914–1918) the United States Shipping Board set up the Emergency Fleet Corporation to finance expansion of shipyards.
 Among its responsibilities were building housing for workers.
 Thomas was among those employed in the housing division.
 As supervising architect for the Emergency Fleet Corporation, Thomas became expert in finding ways to minimize costs.
 After the war Thomas was architect for a number of projects for the Queensboro Corporation, including important work in Jackson Heights, Queens.

 He also worked directly for Metropolitan Life Insurance Company.
+When the insurance company started investing in apartment complexes and other buildings, The Acropolis was designed by Thomas and chief architect of Metrpolitan Life D. Everett Waid, an apartment building at 21-16 35th Street, Queens, New York City (1923) which was "the first such project sponsored by the Metropolitan Life Insurance Company."

 John D. Rockefeller Jr. noticed Thomas's work and employed him to design the Dunbar Apartments (1926–1928), a non-profit cooperative for African Americans in Harlem.
 Thomas later was appointed the New York State Architect.
 He designed several hospitals, including the Coney Island Hospital in Brooklyn.
 A 1931 story on Thomas said he was "of medium height, bald, and a bit round.
 Better housing is his religion and he talks about it with the fervor of Billy Sunday."
 Andrew Jackson Thomas died in 1965.

 An entrepreneur, Thomas's skills included proselytizing and organizing.
 Unlike many other architects, Thomas saw multiple-dwelling units as homes.
 He was uninterested in classicist exterior designs, but looked to sources such as Italian villas and Spanish farmhouses for inspiration.
 Talking of his Linden Court complex, the architectural critic John Taylor Boyd Jr. said:

 It is evident that the block has been designed as a whole in a simple, but comprehensive, and highly coordinated architectural design....
 [The garden's] benefits are apparent when it is remembered that the streets are the only playground of New York children, including the children of the rich; even the luxurious Park Avenue apartment houses make a poor showing in this respect....It is evident that from the point of view of convenience, comfort, cheerfulness, even of beauty, this group closely approaches an ideal type of housing....As architecture goes, it could hardly be improved upon.